 Career and Family

-- Prior to being elected as the MLA for Vancouver – Burrard in 2008, Spencer served as an elected Vancouver Park Board Commissioner from 2005-2008, where he worked to improved environmental sustainability in Vancouver’s Parks, and accessibility to programs for youth, and low income people.
+- Prior to being elected as the MLA, Spencer served as an elected Vancouver Park Board Commissioner from 2005-2008, where he worked to improved environmental sustainability in Vancouver’s Parks, and accessibility to programs for youth, and low income people.
 Before becoming an MLA Spencer was an award winning artist, and arts producer working primarily in theatre and dance.
 He was the associate producer of the United Nations World Urban Festival.
 He holds a Bachelor in Fine Arts from Simon Fraser University.

-- Born and raised in Vancouver, Spencer lives in the West End with his partner Romi, a community developer, and their infant son Dev Juno.
+- Born and raised in Vancouver, Spencer lives in the constituency with his husband and their son.